reactor/reactor-core/.github/pull_request_template.md

 <!--
-The PR description will be used to craft a final squash merge commit and the titled will be used in release notes, so please keep them up-to-date.
+The PR description will be used to craft a final squash merge commit and the title will be used in release notes, so please keep them up-to-date.
 More detailed description of the commit message convention: https://github.com/reactor/.github/blob/main/CONTRIBUTING.md#black_nib-commit-message-convention https://github.com/reactor/.github/blob/main/CONTRIBUTING.md#message-convention